 Spread

-Fido’s flu can spread extremely quickly.
+Dog flu, also known as canine influenza, can spread extremely quickly among dogs.
 The virus is transmitted through droplets of saliva, and can remain active in respiratory droplets on surfaces for several hours.
 Pups can easily contract it through shared toys or dishes.
 Fido could also get sick by greeting or nose-booping another pooch, or even just by sniffing a stick at a park that a sick dog played with hours ago.
 For guidance on preventing other transmissible illnesses, see Preventing Lyme Disease in Dogs.

 Dogs that have contracted the flu remain contagious for about a month.
 As one can imagine, places like dog parks, daycares, grooming salons, and kennels can quickly become hotspots of contagion.
 Another potential source of spread?
 People!
 Someone who pets an infected dog and then a healthy one may quickly spread the illness from pooch to pooch.
 Be aware of the risks when taking Fido to different places.
 You can also track the current outbreak online here.